 2. Eat a Better Diet

 Another easy thing you can do is change your eating habits.
-A recent study suggests eating better over time—choosing more fruits and vegetables or eating whole grains, for example—could reduce your chances for Type 2 diabetes by about 20 percent.
+A recent study suggests eating better over time — choosing more fruits and vegetables or eating whole grains, for example — could reduce your chances for Type 2 diabetes by about 20 percent.
 No idea where to start?
-Here are some diet choices you might like, but remember to always talk with your doctor before making any changes—especially if you’re taking medication or insulin:
+Here are some diet choices you might like, but remember to always talk with your doctor before making any changes — especially if you’re taking medication or insulin:

 Since diabetes is associated with carbohydrate intolerance, a low carb diet could be a great option for reducing blood sugar and lowering the risk for heart disease.
 Some evidence suggests lowering your salt to lower your risk for heart disease by half.
 Unless you’re a vegan, eating more eggs could be a great way to lower your risk for type 2 diabetes.
 Adding beneficial herbs like rosemary and oregano to your meals could work in much the same way as medications used to control blood sugar.
+Some reaserch also suggest that fasting may help with type 2 diabetes.

 When a person already has type 2 diabetes, excess sugars and fats in the blood make cardiovascular risks higher.
 While exercise has always been a popular common-sense prescription, one study suggests exercise might be most effective after a meal.
 But it’s not just adults that can benefit, of course!
 Why not take time as a family for some after-dinner exercise?
 And kids should also think about putting down those digital distractions, too.
 One study suggests “heavy use of electronic media [...] especially watching too much TV and videos, was linked to higher levels of (cardiovascular and type 2 diabetes) risk factors in children.”